Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - The brain of all mammals follows a basic plan that’s found across other species such as reptiles and birds.
 - The major difference between other species and primates is the dramatic expansion of the cerebral cortex together with the associated structures such as the basal ganglia.
 - Interestingly, human brain development follows the development of other primate brains but on a slower schedule.
-- Neocortex: thin (3-4 mm) sheet of tissue covering the cerebral cortex.
+- *Neocortex*: thin (3-4 mm) sheet of tissue covering the cerebral cortex.
 - The layered structure of the neocortex is relatively constant throughout the brain and is about $$2,400\ cm^{2}$$.
 - Most of the sensory inputs to the cortex pass through the thalamus and each type of input has its own corresponding nuclei in the thalamus.
 - E.g. LGN for visual input and MGN for auditory input.
 - The flow of information to and from the cortex is mostly bidirectional.
 - Most areas of the neocortex are made up of six layers.
-    - Layer 1: long white fibers running along the surface.
+    - *Layer 1*: long white fibers running along the surface.
-    - Layer 2 & 3: more horizontal connections.
+    - *Layer 2 & 3*: more horizontal connections.
-    - Layer 4: where most input connections terminate and contains a high proportion of spiny stellate neurons.
+    - *Layer 4*: where most input connections terminate and contains a high proportion of spiny stellate neurons.
-    - Layer 5: & 6: have the major outputs to subcortical regions and contains a high proportion of pyramidal neurons.
+    - *Layer 5: & 6*: have the major outputs to subcortical regions and contains a high proportion of pyramidal neurons.
 - However, there are exceptions
     - Layer 4 is thicker and well developed in the sensory cortex.
     - Layer 5 is well developed in the motor cortex.
 - Nervous system development starts with neurulation where a part of the ectoderm begins to form a hollow cylinder called the neural tube.
 - When neurons are born, they have to migrate from the proliferative zones to their respective region.
 - Two forms of migration
-    - Passive cell displacement: migrate by being pushed by new cells (outside-in).
+    - *Passive cell displacement*: migrate by being pushed by new cells (outside-in).
-    - Active cell displacement: migrate by moving past older cells (inside-out).
+    - *Active cell displacement*: migrate by moving past older cells (inside-out).
 ![Figure 4.4](figure4-4.png)
 - The brain increases in volume during development not due to the addition of new neurons (most neurons are present around seven months), but rather the addition of synapses, dendrites, and myelination.
 - The dendritic tree of most neurons increases in size and complexity with a corresponding increase in the density of synapses.